DaveTacker/yolo-confirm/README.md

 4. Restart World of Warcraft if it's currently running

 ## Configuration
-YOLO Confirm comes with an easy-to-use configuration panel accessible through the Interface Options menu or via slash commands.
+YOLO Confirm comes with an easy-to-use configuration panel accessible through the Interface Options menu.

-### Accessing Settings
-- **Interface Menu**: Go to Interface → AddOns → YOLO Confirm
-- **Slash Commands**: Type `/yolo` or `/yoloconfirm` in chat

 ### Options
 - Enable/disable each type of auto-confirmation individually: